 A Trip to Paris for the Final Stage

 Although the route of the Tour de France varies each year, the final stage has always been hosted by the country's capital, Paris.
 Climaxing along the Champs-Élysées, the finale has become a long standing French tradition, attracting a magnificent crowd each year without fail.
 If you wish to be a part of this extraordinary experience, be sure to plan ahead in order to secure a good viewing spot – seats along the finish line can be very pricey, though you are certain to rub shoulders with some cycling royalty.

 If you haven't yet visited one of the world's most recognisable monuments, the Eiffel Tower in Paris, then it's well worth visiting while in the capital.
 The Arc de Triomphe, a devotion to Napoleon Bonaparte, is also a good place to visit while in town.
 The beautiful Arc with its fabulous view is the perfect location for an impressive Tour photo.
 For those with a strong appreciation for art, a must-do is the Louvre Museum.
 The glass pyramid houses the world famous Mona Lisa by Leonardo Da Vinci.

 As a break from sightseeing, shopping in one of the world's fashion capitals is an exciting alternative.
-For some hot tips on where to go, why not try our guide to shopping in Paris?
+For some hot tips on where to go, why not try our guide to

 In terms of places to eat, Cafe Delmas in Place Contrescarpe is a relaxed, stylish and child-friendly café to try.
 You can rest assured that the food is of a high-quality as the café is a trusted hotspot for locals wanting a tasty Sunday brunch.